jtadmor/react-custom-render/README.md

 <em>A utility method for re-usable components</em>

-To use: npm install react-prop-extender
+To use: npm install react-custom-render

+`import customRender from 'react-custom-render`

 tl,dr: